 1. Add text: decide the location of your text, you will see a thumbnail of the image so you can place it.

-2. Box style: select the type of box for your text from the three options we offer.
+2. Box style: select the type of box for your text out of the three options we offer.

-3. Box width: select the size of your text box from the different options available.
+3. Box width: select the size of your text box out of the different options available.

 4. Box color: select the color of your text box in the color palette.

 Text box color

 This option will only be available for "text footer" or "overlay" text style types, from here you can choose the color of the text box and adjust its opacity.